rbatis/abs_admin/README.md

-- 2. (front-end installation) Use 'NPM install' to install dependencies (or taobao image CNPM) and run the 'yarn serve' command to start the web front-end
+- 2. (front-end installation) Use `yarn install` to install dependencies  and run the `yarn serve` command to start the web front-end